 He said he had a practice run yesterday, taking a tour bus out to Nowanup at Boxwood Hill.

-Mr Titterton said the tour project is all volunteer based, and is fueled by his desire to promote Albany.
+Mr Titterton said the tour project is all volunteer based, and is fuelled by his desire to promote Albany.

 “When you tell people to go to the gap and places like that, that’s only a two hour thing… I’m talking keeping people here for up to five days at a time.”